tormodb/academic_blog/static/files/cv-word.md

 _The 23rd Norwegian Conference on Epidemiology_.
 2016.

-[5] T. Bøe, E. Dearing, K. Stormark, et al. "Feeling Poor versus Being Poor in Norway\textendashAssociations to Adolescent Mental Health".
-In:
-_The European Journal of Public Health_.
+[5] T. Bøe, E. Dearing, K. Stormark, et al. "Feeling Poor versus Being Poor in Norway–Associations to Adolescent Mental Health".
+In: _The European Journal of Public Health_.
 Vol. 26.
 2016.

 [6] T. Bøe.
 "Subjective Economic Status in Adolescence: Determinants and Associations with Mental Health in Norwegian Youth."
 In: